aws-samples/aws-media-services-simple-vod-workflow/1-IAMandS3/README.md

 1. Select the **Use this bucket to host a website** box.
 1. Enter `index.html` in the **Index document** box.
 1. Select **Save**.

+`TODO! do we need to change the permissions or just update it so that we can make the bucket public`

 1. Select the **Permissions** tab.
 1. Select **Bucket policy** and paste the following JSON into the bucket policy editor.
 1. Replace the text **YOUR-BUCKETNAME** with the name of the bucket you created earlier in this module.